CITY OF ATLANTIC BEACH COVID-19 UPDATE

 Many of our residents are seizing the opportunity to spring clean and do extra yard work.
 That’s great!
 But, please be patient; it may take longer for Advanced Disposal to pick up what you discard.

 Grass clippings and leaves must be in uncovered 20- to 48-gallon cans or in sealed plastic bags, and must weigh less than 40 pounds.
 Limbs must be no larger than 5 feet long and 6 feet in diameter.
 Stumps and other debris must weigh less than 40 pounds.

 More info is at www.coab.us/42/Solid-Waste.
 Questions or concerns?
 Please email firstname.lastname@example.org.

 DIG LOCAL MARKET NOW AT RUSSELL PARK

 For the time being, the Wednesday and Saturday market is operating from 10 a.m. to 2 p.m. in Jack Russell Park.
-By shopping Dig Local Network Farmers Market and ordering online with the app, you support local farmers, producers/vendors and investing in a healthier and tastier local food community.
+By shopping Dig Local Network Green Market and ordering online with the app, you support local farmers, producers and vendors, and investing in a healthier and tastier local food community.
 The market also has an online store.
 See www.diglocal.org.

 TIPS/GUIDELINES FOR RESTAURANTS